cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-And this will insert a new repository *repository-test* and also
+This will insert a new repository *repository-test* and also
 immediately return its inserted data fields (`url`, `name`, `fullName`,
 `description`).